emma2509/AnnotationTaskTrackerFrontend/README.md

 ## Installation and set up

 - Ensure you have node and npm
-- Run `npm install` - this will install all libraries and packages needed
+- Run `npm install` - this will install all libraries and packages needed for running this app.
-- If you want to connect to the locally running API then change the `API_URL` const in the config file
+- If you want to connect to a locally running API then change the `API_URL` const in the config file to the local running API URL.
+- Run `npm start` to start running the app locally.

 ## Linter